dev-gaitano/firebase-notes-I/README.md

 ### Prerequisites

+To run you have to have the following requirements installed;

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+* Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+* Firebase BaaS

 ### Installation